jedaademola/angularpouchdb/README.md

 3      for all edges from v to w in G.adjacentEdges(v) do 4          if vertex w is not labeled as discovered then 5              recursively call DFS(G,w)
-A non-recursive implementation of DFS:[6]
+A non-recursive implementation of DFS:

 1  procedure DFS-iterative(G,v):
 2      let S be a stack